• Home

 Hola Barcelona, your travel solution

-Avinguda Diagonal has evolved in tandem with the city’s transformation to eventually cross it from one side to the other.
-Since the initial development of its central part, Avinguda Diagonal has been progressively prolonged in accordance with the changes undergone by Barcelona and is today a major avenue that links the entire city.
+Avinguda Diagonal has evolved alongside the transformation of the city, eventually crossing it from end to end.
+Since the initial urbanization of its central section, Diagonal has been progressively extended in line with Barcelona’s changes and is today a major avenue that structures the entire city.

 Barcelona Bus Turístic, on the Hola Barcelona app